-Lathrop, a Adams, was the representative for Massachusetts's 8th congressional district from 1825 to 1827.
+Lathrop was the representative for Massachusetts’s 8th congressional district and was an Adams.
+He served from 1825 to 1827.

 From Dec 1819 to Mar 1827, Lathrop missed 98 of 447 roll call votes, which is 21.9%.
 This is worse than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 |Dec 1819-May 1820||88||46||52.3%||87th|